Find Schools

 Types of Maintenance & Repair Worker Jobs

-In 2016, there was an estimated number of 1,432,600 jobs in the United States for Maintenance and Repair Worker.
+There were about 1,432,600 jobs for Maintenance and Repair Worker in 2016 (in the United States).
 New jobs are being produced at a rate of 7.9% which is above the national average.
 The Bureau of Labor Statistics predicts 112,500 new jobs for Maintenance and Repair Worker by 2026.
 The BLS estimates 154,700 yearly job openings in this field.

 undefined